-Developed by the International Trading Institute at Singapore Management University (ITI@SMU) in partnership with International Enterprise (IE) Singapore, the Workforce Singapore (WSG) and the International Chamber of Commerce (ICC) Academy, the International Trading Professional Conversion Programme (PCP) in Commodities Track provides an overview into the trading value chain particularly in the commodities sector.
+Developed by the International Trading Institute at Singapore Management University (ITI@SMU) in partnership with Enterprise Singapore, the Workforce Singapore (WSG) and the International Chamber of Commerce (ICC) Academy, the International Trading Professional Conversion Programme (PCP) in Commodities Track provides an overview into the trading value chain particularly in the commodities sector.
 Participants can look forward to acquiring knowledge in the areas of Supply Chain, Risk Management, Trade Documentation, as well as Trade Digitisation; well preparing them for a variety of middle office roles in the commodities value chain.

 Introductory Certificate in International Trading (ICIT)

 Day 1 Introductory Certificate in International Trading (ICIT)

 - Historical Developments of the International Commodities Market